Keller Foundation

 Overview

 The Keller Foundation was established in 1997 from the estate of Richard and Ruthie Keller as a 501(c)(3) private foundation.
-Over its 28-year history, the foundation has awarded 708 grants totaling $9.7 million to nonprofit organizations.
-The foundation's mission is to "enrich the quality of life in Washington, Oregon, and other regions meaningful to the family by partnering with nonprofits in Education, Health & Human Services, Arts & Culture, and Children & Youth to support the long-term growth of their programs."
+Over its 28-year history, the foundation has awarded 708 grants totalling $9.7 million to nonprofit organisations.
+The foundation's mission is to "enrich the quality of life in Washington, Oregon, and other regions meaningful to the family by partnering with nonprofits in Education, Health & Human Services, Arts & Culture, and Children & Youth to support the long-term growth of their programmes."
 With total assets of $90.7 million as of 2023, the foundation experienced exceptional growth that year with $86.2 million in revenue, primarily from a significant $72.9 million contribution.
-The foundation focuses on building thoughtful, long-term partnerships with nonprofits that need support most, with special attention to communities around the Martin Luther King Jr. Leadership Academy.
+The foundation focuses on building thoughtful, long-term partnerships with nonprofits that need support most.

 Funding Priorities

-• Impact Grants: Multi-year grants (preference for three-year commitments) constituting 5%-50% of a program's budget.
-These grants help grantees plan for funding support long-term and are designed to support sustainable program growth.
+- Impact Grants: Multi-year grants (preference for three-year commitments) constituting 5%-50% of a programme's budget.
+These grants help grantees plan for funding support long-term and are designed to support sustainable programme growth.

 Priority Areas